wx83/Subjective/versionA/index.md

 # Introduction
-In this test, we are intersted in the performance of LLM generated script for teaser and the performance of our generated teaser.
+In this test, we are intersted in the performance of our video insertion as well as the general generated teaser

 Note: Please select Version A on the first question of the survery.
 Thanks!